awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 This example deletes an alias for your IAM account.

-`go run DeleteAccountAlias/DeleteAccountAliasv2.go -a ALIAS`
+`go run DeleteAccountAliasv2.go -a ALIAS`

 - _ALIAS_ is the account alias to delete.

+The unit test accepts a similar value in _config.json_.

+### DeleteServerCert/DeleteServerCertv2.go

+This example deletes an IAM server certificate.

+`go run DeleteServerCertv2.go -c CERTIFICATE-NAME`

+- _CERTIFICATE-NAME_ is the name of the server certificate to delete.

 The unit test accepts a similar value in _config.json_.